tomoyanonymous/matsuuratomoyacom-web/content/info/hasunuma_fullfill.en.md

 ---

-I joined to Shuta Hasunuma Fill Philharmonic Orchestra.
+I joined to Shuta Hasunuma Full Philharmonic Orchestra.

 The new member audition was held and I applied to it.